 (a) Material modifications to this Trust Agreement may be made only pursuant to an order of the Court; provided, however, that the Directors may amend this Trust Agreement by unanimous consent of the Directors from time to time without the consent, approval or other authorization of, but with notice to, the Court, to make: (i) minor modifications or clarifying amendments necessary to enable the Directors to effectuate the provisions of this Trust Agreement; or (ii) modifications to satisfy any requirements, conditions or guidelines contained in any opinion, directive, order, statute, ruling or regulation of any federal, state or foreign governmental entity.
-Notwithstanding the foregoing proviso, no amendment or waiver of this Trust Agreement shall modify this Trust Agreement in a manner that is inconsistent with the Master Settlement Agreement other than to make minor modifications or clarifying amendments as necessary to enable the Directors to effectuate the provisions of this Trust Agreement, whether material or minor, through the TAFT Portal at the time of notice to the Court and not less than ten (10) business days before such modification becomes effective; provided, however, that the Directors may shorten such notice period only in the event that a ten (10) day notice period would be materially adverse to the Trust and the Tribe Beneficiaries.
+Notwithstanding the foregoing proviso, no amendment or waiver of this Trust Agreement shall modify this Trust Agreement in a manner that is inconsistent with the Walgreens Tribal Settlement Agreement.
+The Directors shall provide to the Tribe Beneficiaries notice of any proposed modification to this Trust Agreement, whether material or minor, through the TAFT Portal at the time of notice to the Court and not less than ten (10) business days before such modification becomes effective; provided, however, that the Directors may shorten such notice period only in the event that a ten (10) -day notice period would be materially adverse to the Trust and the Tribe Beneficiaries.
+The Directors shall provide Walgreens with a copy of any such notice of any proposed modification to this Trust Agreement at the same time as notice is provided to the Tribe Beneficiaries.

-(b) Notwithstanding anything set forth in this Trust Agreement to the contrary, none of this Trust Agreement, nor any document related thereto shall be modified or amended in any way that could jeopardize or impair (i) the Trust's status as a qualified settlement fund within the meaning of the QSF Regulations, or (ii) the rights, duties, liabilities and obligations of the Delaware Trustee without the written consent of the Delaware Trustee.
+(b) Notwithstanding anything set forth in this Trust Agreement to the contrary, none of this Trust Agreement, nor any document related thereto shall be modified or amended in any way that could jeopardize or impair (i) the Trust's status as a "qualified settlement fund" within the meaning of the QSF Regulations or under corresponding or similar provisions of relevant state or local law, or (ii) the rights, duties, liabilities and obligations of the Delaware Trustee without the written consent of the Delaware Trustee.

 Section 6.5 Communications.
-The Directors shall establish and maintain the Tribal Opioid Settlement Portal (or other means of communication approved by the Directors) so as to (i) enable Tribe Beneficiaries to deliver the required documentation under the Beneficiary Abatement Use Reports in an electronic format and (ii) enable secure communications between the Directors and the Tribe Beneficiaries.
+The Directors shall establish and maintain the Tribal Opioid Settlement Portal (or other means of communication approved by the Directors) so as to (a) enable Tribe Beneficiaries to deliver the required documentation under the Beneficiary Abatement Use Reports in an electronic format and (b) enable secure communications between the Directors and the Tribe Beneficiaries.

 Section 6.6 Severability.
-If any provision of this Trust Agreement or application thereof to any person or circumstance shall be finally determined by a court of competent jurisdiction to be invalid or unenforceable to any extent, the remainder of this Trust Agreement, or the application of such provisions to persons or circumstances other than those as to which it is held invalid or unenforceable, shall not be affected thereby, and such provision of this Trust Agreement shall be valid and enforced to the fullest extent permitted by law.
+If any provision of this Trust Agreement or application thereof to any person or circumstance shall be determined by a Final Order to be invalid or unenforceable to any extent, the remainder of this Trust Agreement, or the application of such provisions to persons or circumstances other than those as to which it is held invalid or unenforceable, shall not be affected thereby, and such provision of this Trust Agreement shall be valid and enforced to the fullest extent permitted by law.